jason-sidhu/premier-league-fullstack/README.md

 ## Features

-- **Live Scores:** Get real-time updates on EPL match scores and events.
+- **Scores:** See the most recent EPL match scores and upcoming fixtures.
+Look into the past to see results from previous seasons.
 - **Standings:** View the latest league standings, including points, wins, losses, and goal differences.
+Take a look at previous season standings as well
-- **Statistics:** Access in-depth statistics on teams, players, and matches.
+- **Statistics:** Access in-depth statistics premier league players, and filter them as you like.
-- **Fantasy Football:** Manage your own fantasy football team, make transfers, and compete with other users.
+- **Fantasy Football:** Get ahead in FPL by getting access to useful fantasy premier league data
-- **User Profiles:** Create and customize your user profile to keep track of your favorite teams and players.
+- **User Profiles:** Create and customize your user profile to keep track of your favorite teams standings, results, matches and players.
-- **Authentication:** Secure user authentication using JWT (JSON Web Tokens).
+- **Authentication:** Secure user authentication using JWT (JSON Web Tokens) and Bcrypt.

+## Upcoming Features
+EPL Hub is a work in progress and you can expect to see lots of upgrades and changes in the near future.
+TO name a few
+- Pre-match statistics and lineups
+- Live match pages with in-game statistics and updates
+- A Fantasy Premier League game with a unique scoring system for a better fantasy experience
+- Live betting odds and predictions

-## About the Author
+## About me

 My name is Jason Sidhu and I am the developer behind Premier League Hub.
-As a passionate football fan and computer engineering student at the university of waterloo, I created this app to provide a one-stop platform for EPL enthusiasts.
+As a passionate football fan and computer engineering student at the University of Waterloo, I created this app to provide a one-stop platform for EPL enthusiasts.
 I'm committed to delivering a top-notch user experience and continuously enhancing the app with exciting new features.

 ## Technologies Used